-According to “The State of Talent Management,” a study of seven hundred senior leaders, most organizations hold their executives and managers accountable for achieving business results, but only 10 percent hold executives accountable for developing their direct reports, and a paltry 5 percent indicate that their managers consistently demonstrate the ability to develop employees.
+According to “The State of Talent Management,” a study of 700 senior leaders, most organizations hold their executives and managers accountable for achieving business results, but only 10 percent hold executives accountable for developing their direct reports, and a paltry 5 percent indicate that their managers consistently demonstrate the ability to develop employees.

 “If businesses managed their money as carelessly as they manage their people, most would be bankrupt.
 The great majority of companies that control their finances don’t have any comparable processes for developing leaders or even pinpointing which ones to develop.” –Ram Charan and Bill Conaty, The Talent Masters